josephdviviano/script-it/README.md

 ![script-it](assets/logo.png "script-it: a platform for BASH pipeline development")

-script-it is an environment for developing pipelines out of BASH 'modules'.
+scriptit is an environment for developing pipelines out of BASH 'modules'.
 It is intended to produce portable BASH analysis scripts out of small code chunks that non-programmers can contribute.

 Written by Joseph D. Viviano 2016.